 Tax Reform Changes to the U.S. Personal Income Tax Regime

 The Tax Cuts and Jobs Act was signed into law by President Trump on December 22, 2017.
-The changes below will predominately impact individuals and in most cases went into effect January 1, 2018.
-It is important to note that due to certain procedural issues, most individual tax reform changes are temporary and will expire after December 31, 2025.
-As this section demonstrates, one of the underlying objectives of U.S. tax reform was to make it simpler for individuals to file their U.S. tax returns, and in quite a few cases the changes accomplish that.
+One of the underlying objectives of U.S. tax reform was to make it simpler for individuals to file their U.S. tax returns, and in quite a few cases the changes accomplish that.

 Revamping of U.S. Taxation of Foreign Corporations Controlled by U.S. Persons